 Part of the Department of the Interior's mission is to protect and manage the Nation's natural resources, so it only seems natural for Interior Business Center to take proactive measures in our offices to reduce, reuse and recycle as often as possible.
 Below is a sample of some of the environmental initiatives we have implemented.

 At the Interior Business Center, we continually find ways to partner with both internal and external organizations to assist and volunteer in a variety of ways.
 One of the biggest and most successful endeavors our employees participate in is the annual Combined Federal Campaign (CFC).
 The CFC is the world's largest and most successful annual workplace charity campaign.
 The money raised goes towards supporting eligible non-profit organizations that provide health and human service benefits throughout the world.
-In 2013, the Interior Business Center employees, in conjunction with our parent organization, the Office of the Secretary, generously pledged more than $90,000!
+In 2016, Interior Business Center employees generously pledged more than $30,000!

 We also help various organizations throughout the year by donating toys, clothes, and other supplies.
 We support Toys for Tots© by providing new toys to children in need during the holiday season.
 Our employees have also participated in the Pajama Program©, by donating new pajamas and books to children in need around the world.
 We have participated in programs to support our troops by sending boxes to Iraq which included notes from area school children, food, toiletries, and even toys for the troops to give the children in Iraq.